sai-keerthan/Password-Manager/README.md

 =========================================================================================================================

-Password Manager is a software that let's you to store a password securely, as forgetting a password is a natural human tendency, this software helps you as an assistant to store, display and delete a password for you.
+Password Manager is a software that let's you to store a password securely into database, as forgetting a password is a natural human tendency, this software helps you as an assistant to store, display and delete an unrequired password for you.

 TECHNOLOGIES USED : JAVA, Oracle-SQL 11g, JDBC DRIVERS.